 'No, live.
 We want to live forever.
 And we must for the honor of the world, as long as the world, time, and atmosphere are attached to our soles and ardent desire moves the proud and untamed spirit, from world to world from sphere to sphere always insatiably living.
 Yes, we want to live and tremble even if the earth beneath our feet, the earth that escapes us, and the air will break and the struggle will dominate the elements that want to dampen us, we who are gods, fight like rats.
 We mock their dead power like the lion mocks the mouse.
 And we continue to cry out until the impossible exhaustion of immense eternity.'

-Philosophical Writing_Orsola Rignani
+Philosophical writing_Orsola Rignani

 Performance composition, installation, costumes_Maria Federica Maestri

-Performer_Tiziana Cappella, Grugher, Lorenzo Marchi, Sandra Soncini
+Performer_Tiziana Cappella, Grugher, Lorenzo Marchi, Carlotta Spaggiari, Sandra Soncini

 Curating Elena Sorbi